-Setting up a drop shipping store is a great way to earn money as an eCommerce business owner without the hassle of carrying inventory and dealing with shipping logistics.
+Setting up a drop shipping store is a great way to earn money as an eCommerce business.
+The most compelling feature of a drop shipping store is managing a store without the hassle of inventory and shipping logistics.

 Before starting any type of business, you’ll need to do some homework.
 This involves getting online and checking out your competitors who are selling similar products.
 You’ll also want to spend some time researching your potential suppliers and distributors to see what each has to offer.

 Each shipping partner will have a unique way or doing things and pricing model, so pay close attention to those details so you can make sure you’re pairing up with the right group for your business.

 2. Create a Plan and Stick To It